McDonnell F-101 Voodoo: Design and development

-Initial design
+Background and XF-88

-Initial design on what would eventually become the Voodoo began just after World War II in response to a USAAF Penetration Fighter Competition in 1946.
-This called for a long-range, high-performance fighter to escort a new generation of bombers, much as the North American P-51 Mustang had escorted the Boeing B-17 Flying Fortresses and Consolidated B-24 Liberators in World War II.
-Several companies responded with designs, and the Air Force provided funds for several of them to produce prototypes.
+Initial design on what would eventually become the Voodoo began in June 1946 in response to a USAAF Penetration Fighter Competition launched just after World War II.
+This competition called for a long-range, high-performance fighter to escort a new generation of bombers, similar to the wartime role of the North American P-51 Mustang in escorting the Boeing B-17 Flying Fortresses and Consolidated B-24 Liberators across contested airspace.
+McDonnell was among several companies to respond to the competition; their design benefitted from recently captured German research into high-speed jet aircraft.

-After being awarded a contract (AC-14582) on 14 February 1947, McDonnell built two prototypes, designated the XF-88 Voodoo.
-The first prototype (serial number 46-6525), powered by two 3,000 lbf (13.3 kN) Westinghouse XJ34-WE-13 turbojets, flew from Muroc on 20 October 1948.
-Preliminary testing revealed that while handling and range was adequate, the top speed was a disappointing 641 mph (1,032 km/h) at sea level.
-After fitting McDonnell-designed afterburners to the second prototype, thrust was increased to 3,600 lbf (16.1 kN) with corresponding performance increases in top speed, initial rate of climb and reduced takeoff distance.
-Fuel consumption was greatly increased by use of the afterburners, however, reducing the range.
+On 14 February 1947, McDonnell was awarded a contract (AC-14582) to produce a pair of prototypes, designated XF-88 Voodoo.
+The first prototype (serial number 46-6525), which was powered by two 3,000 lbf (13.3 kN) Westinghouse XJ34-WE-13 turbojets, flew from Muroc on 20 October 1948.
+Preliminary testing revealed that while handling and range were adequate, the top speed was a disappointing 641 mph (1,032 km/h) at sea level.
+After fitting McDonnell-designed afterburners to the second prototype, thrust was increased to 3,600 lbf (16.1 kN) with corresponding performance increases in top speed, initial rate of climb, and reduced takeoff distance.
+Fuel consumption also increased, reducing range.

-Although the XF-88 won the "fly-off" competition against the competing Lockheed XF-90 and North American YF-93, the detonation of the first nuclear weapon by the Soviet Union resulted in the USAF (created in 1947) re-evaluating its fighter needs, with interceptors being more important and bomber escorts being of reduced priority, and it terminated the Penetration Fighter program in 1950.
+The XF-88 won the "fly-off" competition against the competing Lockheed XF-90 and North American YF-93.
+But the detonation of the first nuclear weapon by the Soviet Union led the United States Air Force (USAF) to raise the priority of interceptors and reduce that of bomber escorts, and it terminated the Penetration Fighter program in 1950.
+Another factor in the termination was budgetary limitations.
 Analysis of Korean War missions, however, revealed that contemporary USAF strategic bombers were vulnerable to fighter interception.
-In 1951, the USAF issued a new requirement for a bomber escort with all major US manufacturers submitting designs.
-The McDonnell design was a larger and higher-powered version of the XF-88 and won the bid in May 1951.
-The F-88 was redesignated the F-101 Voodoo in November 1951.
+In early 1951, the USAF issued a new requirement for a bomber escort, to which all major US manufacturers submitted designs.
+The McDonnell design, a larger and higher-powered version of the XF-88, won the bid in May 1951.
+Six months later, the redesigned F-88 was designated F-101 Voodoo.